sergiocorreia/ppmlhdfe/guides/separation_primer.md

 1e-6 2 1
 end

-ppmlhdfe y, a(id1 id2) sep(mu) // takes a while to converge, and erroneously drops one obs. ppmlhdfe y, a(id1 id2)  sep(ir) // converges quickly and to the correct number of observations
+ppmlhdfe y, a(id1 id2) sep(mu) mu_tol(1e-2) // takes a while to converge, and erroneously drops one obs.

+ppmlhdfe y, a(id1 id2) sep(ir) // converges quickly and to the correct number of observations ppmlhdfe y, a(id1 id2) sep(mu) mu_tol(1e-6) // converges quickly and to the correct number of observations
 ```

+Nonetheless, we selected very conservative default values for `mu_tol()`, and also added some [extra checks](undocumented.md#mu-separation-options) for highly skewed data, so in practical scenarios the μ method is quite unlikely to fail.

 ### Recap